MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/new-onedrive-sync-client.md

 |HKLM:\\Software\Policies\Microsoft\OneDrive\SharePointOnPremFrontDoorUrl|String|https://sharepoint.contoso.local|
 |HKLM:\\Software\Policies\Microsoft\OneDrive\SharePointOnPremTenantName|String|Contoso|

-## Differences between syncing files in SharePoint Server and SharePoint Online
+## Differences between syncing files in SharePoint Server and SharePoint in Microsoft 365

 If your organization also uses the OneDrive sync app to sync files in Microsoft 365, here's what will be different for users who sync on-premises files.

-### Single Top Level URL
+### Single Top-level URL
 The OneDrive sync client only allows synchronization with a single URL (including all Document Libraries in all Site Collections and subsites of the specified URL).
 It is not possible to add additional top-level URLs (Web Applications or Host-Named Site Collections) for the OneDrive synchronization client with SharePoint Server 2019.

-In SharePoint Online, you may synchronize with multiple top-level URLs, such as https://contoso-my.sharepoint.com and https://contoso.sharepoint.com.
+In SharePoint in Microsoft 365, you may synchronize with multiple top-level URLs, such as https://contoso-my.sharepoint.com and https://contoso.sharepoint.com.

 ### Folder names
 The OneDrive sync app creates the following folders on users' computers:
 OneDrive – Contoso (for syncing personal My Site files) Contoso (for syncing SharePoint team site files)

-In SharePoint Online, "Contoso" is the tenant name that has been set for the SharePoint Online instance.
+In SharePoint in Microsoft 365, "Contoso" is the tenant name that has been set for the SharePoint in Microsoft 365 instance.
 In SharePoint on-premises, there is no tenant name associated to the instance of SharePoint.
 You can set the this with the "Specify SharePoint Server URL and organization name" group policy, or the sync app will use the first segment of your SharePoint URL.

 ### File thumbnails and previews
 Thumbnails don't appear in File Explorer for files synced from SharePoint on-premises.
 If you enable Files On-Demand, and a file is online-only, a file preview won't be available.
 Image files and Office files will not have a thumbnail in File Explorer until the file is downloaded.